airspot-dev/krules/doc/new-docs/concepts/rules.md

 A `Rule` is one of the core concepts of the KRules framework.
 It is an object which performs the following actions:

-- Perform reactive updates and provide statefulness thanks to a context called [`Subject`](./subjects.md)
+- Perform reactive updates and provide statefulness thanks to a context called [`Subject`](./subjects.md).
+- Produce and consume [cloud events](https://cloudevents.io) coming from the Knative eventing.

 # What is a Filter ?